jupyterlab/jupyterlab/docs/source/developer/contributing.rst

    jlpm run lighthouse --view

 .. image:: ../images/lighthouse.png
-   :alt: Screenshot of Lighthouse tool used for benchmarking performance.
+   :alt: The Lighthouse tool used for benchmarking performance.

 Using throttling
 ^^^^^^^^^^^^^^^^